-Health care assistance and referrals may be made available to participants when lack of assistance will affect their ability to obtain or maintain employment.
-This support service shall be used as a last resort, and only when no other resources are available to the participant.
-The costs of health services, which will enhance the participant's employability, are allowable. \$500.00 maximum per participant per program year.
+Health care assistance could be made available to participants when lack of assistance will affect their ability to obtain or maintain employment, or if it is a requirement of an educational program.
+This supportive service will be used only when there are no other resources available to the participant.
+Maximum expenditure is \$300.00 per participant per program year.